 Excluding the Keterist battle-moons (which are more ISO than Capital Ship), these ships of the Mutual Progress Association are the largest warships ever built in Terragen history.
 The approach of a Juggernaut Class vessel is an awesome sight: a slender cylinder some 280 kilometres in length and twenty-five kilometres in diameter, accompanied by a swarm of giant autowars that are dwarfed to apparent mote-size by their parent vessel.
 When all weapons systems are deployed the ship resembles an ovoid 350km in radius.

-Like many other large-scale interstellar ships, Juggernaut Class vessels can change shape (attenuate) to pass through a wormhole mouth.
+Like many other large-scale interstellar ships, Juggernaut Class vessels can change shape and/or divide themselves to pass through a wormhole mouth.

 Until the turn of the eleventh millenium, the Juggernaut Class had never been bested in combat.
 During the Siege of Ar'Gor, a single Juggernaut Class ship, the Dravon, and twenty-five autowars held out against three entire Hegemony battlefleets.
 After twenty-five years and heavy losses, the Hegemony was forced to abandon any idea of ever intruding on MPA space, and shifted eir attention to harassing the outer STC volumes instead.

 Even so, critics point out that the Juggernaut Class had never been tested against the Amalgamation other than to provide fire-support, or against a Keterist battle-moon, either of which would make a far more formidable foe.
 In view of the unlikelihood of a Keterist-MPA conflict (the two empires have had very close relations for the past several thousand years), and the fact that since the Amalgamation wars the MPA Command carefully kept their dreadnoughts away from Amalgamation space, neither of these ultimate tests is likely.
 Not until the start of the war with the Oracle Machines were these vast warships properly tested.